abhi18av/nf-tower-docusaurus/docs/compute_aws-batch.md

 ![](/uploads/2020/09/aws_create_bucket.png)

-:::caution Which AWS region should I use?
+:::info Which AWS region should I use?
 The region of the bucket should be in the same region as the compute environment which we will set in the next section.
 Typically users select a region closest to their physical location but Tower Forge supports creating resources in any of the available AWS regions.
 :::